 AWS IAM identity center

-In this section, we'll explore the AWS Identity and Access Management (IAM) identity center, an essential component of AWS's security and identity management services.
+In this section, we will explore the AWS IAM identity center, an essential component of AWS's security and identity management services.
 AWS IAM Identity Center serves as a central hub for identity management, making it easier for organizations to manage user identities, roles, and permissions across their AWS environments .

 Introduction to AWS IAM Identity Center